ObaraOrg/obara_lab/README.md

 ssh-keygen -t ecdsa -b 256 -C "xxx@gmail.com"
 # For more modern platforms
 ssh-keygen -t ed25519-sk -C "xxx@gmail.com"
-# also please start the agent, it might not work else
+# start the ssh-agent in the background
 eval "$(ssh-agent -s)"
 # put password, so it accepts it when you add it
 ssh-add .ssh/key_name
 # next go to git and add it

+#NOTE: The Tsubame needs to load the key everytime it starts

 ```